cs1302uga/cs1302-tutorials/scripts/scripts.md

    Since `.` is an alias for the current directory, the second example will only work if the script is in the current directory.

+   **ASIDE:** Remove user execute permission, then attempt to execute the script to see what happens.

 ### Display Commands in Bash Script Execution

-If you would like your bash script to display the commands that it executes, then use `set -x` as your first command.
+If you would like your bash script to display the commands that it executes, then use `set -x` as the first command in your script.

 <hr/>